MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-clusters-terraform.md

 # Create Kubernetes clusters using Terraform (preview)

-This article describes how to create Kubernetes cluster in Azure Local using Terraform and Azure Verified Module.
+This article describes how to create Kubernetes clusters in Azure Local using Terraform and the Azure Verified Module.
 The workflow is as follows:

 - Create an SSH key pair.
 - Create a Kubernetes cluster in Azure Local 23H2 using Terraform.
 By default, the cluster is Azure Arc-connected.